JMicallef9/streaming-data/README.md

 The "from_date" field allows optional filtering out of any results older than the given date.
 Dates should be provided in ISO 8601 format (as above) or as a simple year e.g. "2021".

 The application will retrieve all content returned by the API and publish up to 10 most recent items in JSON format on to the message broker.

+## Running the application on the command line

+While the application is intended to be used via AWS Lambda, it is possible to test it locally.

+To test the application by running it locally using the command line, follow these instructions:

+1. Copy the .env.example file into a .env file using the following command: ```cp .env.example .env```
+2. Replace the template values in the .env file with the real environment variables.
+3. Run the application with the command ```python src/main.py``` followed by the required variables.

+The required variables are (in order): query (the search term), broker_ref (the name of the SQS queue), and from_date (an optional field for filtering by date).

+For example, the command ```python src/main.py london my-sqs-queue``` will trigger the application to search the Guardian API for articles related to London, publishing them to the SQS queue with the name 'my-sqs-queue'.

+The from_date field can be passed as an additional argument e.g. ```python src/main.py london my-sqs-queue 2025-01-01``` will filter out any articles from before 2025.